Operating Procedures for Responding to Requests for University Records

 - Clearly state that you have no authority to receive, grant or deny any request for access.

-- Instruct them to contact the Public Records Administrator for your campus:
+- Instruct them to contact Legal Counsel:

 If you are served a subpoena that requires production of any University record or requires your attendance at a legal proceeding because you are a University employee: